 Biliary colic is a sudden, dull pain in the right upper to middle abdominal region.
 This usually happens due to obstruction in the bile duct by a gallstone.
 The bile duct is the passageway for bile from the gallbladder to the small intestine.

-The usual mode of treatment is cholecystectomy surgery, which refers to the complete removal of the gallbladder.
+Cholecystectomy is the definitive treatment for symptomatic gallstones causing recurrent biliary colic, but initial episodes are often managed conservatively, with elective surgery recommended for recurrent or complicated cases.
 Although this condition may sound serious, timely diagnosis and effective treatment help avoid such situations.
 Hence, it is essential to know about the diagnostic modalities available.

 Keep reading to understand the major aspects of biliary colic pain, including the diagnostic tests required, the nature of pain, sites of pain, and more.